|Scientific Name||Cyperus esculentus L.|

 All summer annual crops including horticultural crops and non agricultural land.

 Extremely difficult to remove permanently because of its stratified and layered root system.
 Tubers and roots being interconnected to each other to a depth of 50 cm (19.68 inch) or more.
 The tubers are connected by fragile roots that are extremely prone to snapping when pulled on, so it is extremely difficult to remove Yellow Nutsedge with its entire root system intact.
 The plant will regenerate completely if even a single tuber is left in place.
-Yellow Nutsedge is very resistant to many common herbicides.
+Yellow Nutsedge is very insensitive to many common herbicides.
 It greatly reduces crop yields and therefore is a very important invasive weed in Europe that had been introduced by nurseries and gardeners.
-It spreads with contaminated soil into agricultural fields.
+It is commonly introduced into Cyperus-free areas with contaminated soil.

 Yellow nutsedge is very sensitive to light competition and thus can be controlled by competitive crops.
 Mechanical control has little success.